-If you suffer from any health challenge, online programme might be your best bet as you are limited in your mobility and would have better access to healthcare services.
+If you suffer from any health challenge, an online programme might be your best bet as you are limited in your mobility and would have better access to healthcare services.

 Furthermore, online programmes make provisions to study part-time or complete your coursework at an accelerated pace.
-This also helps you to choose learning and evaluation formats that best suit your personalities.
+This also helps you to choose learning and evaluation formats that best suit your personality.
 There are a lot of options here and they include taking tests, completing coursework or compiling portfolios.

 Steps to Choose an Online University

-To choose an online university may not be as easy as you might think.
+Choosing an online university may not be as easy as you might think.
 In short, it might be so easy, but choosing the best may not be that easy as there are many criteria the university must meet to guide your decisions.
 Below are some of them:

 Consider the accreditation status

 One of the top criteria to help you make the best choice of online universities is their accreditation status.
-Accreditation status will help you know if the school is recognized by the state board or if it is just another avenue to swindle you of your hard earned money.
+Accreditation status will help you know if the school is recognized by the state board or if it is just another avenue to swindle you of your hard-earned money.

 An accredited university means that it met the standards that place your degree programme as a valued and acceptable programme and the university is worthy to teach that programme.
 With accreditation, it means that you can proudly present your certificate to your potential employers without any fear of rejection.
-Furthermore, if the university is duly accredited, it might have an impact on your ability to apply for a financial aid or transfer credits.
+Furthermore, if the university is duly accredited, it might have an impact on your ability to apply for financial aid or transfer credits.

 There are over 2000 accredited programmes online, so, you have quite a number of them to choose from.
-Always make sure the university you are applying for is accredited to avoid wasting your time, efforts and money.
+Always make sure the university you are applying for is accredited to avoid wasting your time, effort and money.

 Select a degree level